silviagara/multi-agent-dev-workflow/README.md

 - **Human approval stays at key decision points**
 - **Good agent behavior comes from clear operating constraints**

+## What production teaches you

+Designing a multi-agent workflow on paper is the easy part.
+A few principles — well known in the human-in-the-loop and multi-agent literature — matter far more once the system is actually doing work:

+- **An agent's confidence is not evidence.** Models will report a task as done, a state as safe, or a file as written with complete conviction and be wrong; treat every consequential claim as a hypothesis to verify against a real artifact, not a fact.

+- **Put the human at the decisions, not in the loop of every step.** Approval gates belong on the actions that are hard to undo — merges, deploys, anything touching production or credentials — and nowhere else, or the human becomes the bottleneck the system was meant to remove.

+- **Make actions reversible before you make them autonomous.** An agent you can let run is one whose mistakes you can cheaply undo; branches, backups, and staged changes are what turn "risky" into "acceptable."

+- **State that isn't written down doesn't exist to the next session.** Agents wake up blank, so the memory you persist — decisions, constraints, what went wrong last time — is the only thing separating an assistant that repeats mistakes from one that compounds knowledge.

+- **Least privilege isn't just security, it's blast-radius control.** An agent that can only reach what its current task needs will fail small when it fails; broad standing access turns a single bad step into a wide mess.

+- **Narrow, verifiable steps beat clever end-to-end runs.** A chain of small actions you can each inspect is easier to trust, debug, and recover than one impressive leap whose failure you can't localize.

+- **The orchestrator's real job is scoping, not doing.** Most of the value in a coordinating agent comes from turning a vague goal into a bounded, well-specified task — get that wrong and no amount of downstream capability saves the run.

 ## What you need to replicate this

 At minimum, you need: